reportportal/shell-installation/README.md

 ### Download all ReportPortal services & traefik config file

-1. Run the following script 'download_services.sh'(<Link>) in order to have all RP services and configuration files on your local system
+1. Run the following script 'download_services.sh'(https://github.com/reportportal/shell-installation/blob/master/reportportal/download_services.sh) in order to have all RP services and configuration files on your local system

 ```sh
 ./download_services.sh